-When you have a sore throat that starts quickly and lasts more than a week and/or other symptoms such as a fever of 101° F or higher, or reddened throat and/or tonsils with white or yellow patches or streaks
+When you have a sore throat that starts quickly and lasts more than a week and/or you have other symptoms, such as a fever of 101° F or higher or reddened throat and/or tonsils with white or yellow patches or streaks

-A health practitioner uses a tongue depressor to hold down a person's tongue and then inserts a special swab into the mouth and rubs it against the back of the throat and tonsils.
+A healthcare practitioner uses a tongue depressor to hold down your tongue and then inserts a swab into your mouth and rubs it against the back of your throat and tonsils.
 The swab may be used to do a rapid strep test in a doctor's office or clinic, or it may be sent to a laboratory.
 A second swab may be collected along with the first one.
-This extra sample is used to perform a throat culture as a follow-up test, when necessary.
+This extra sample may be used to perform a throat culture as a follow-up test, when necessary.

 No test preparation is needed.
 The test should be performed before antibiotics are prescribed.

-Strep tests are used to determine whether a person with a sore throat (pharyngitis) has strep throat, an infection of the throat and tonsils caused by the bacteria Streptococcus pyogenes, also called group A streptococcus (GAS).
+Strep tests are used to determine whether your sore throat is strep throat, an infection of the throat and tonsils caused by group A strep (GAS).

 When is it ordered?

-A health practitioner will typically order this test when a person has a sore throat and other symptoms that suggest strep throat.
-There is a higher suspicion of strep when the affected person is a child and/or if the person has been in close contact with someone who has been diagnosed with strep throat.
-Individuals should see a healthcare provider and get tested when you have signs and symptoms such as:
+A healthcare practitioner will typically order a strep test when you have a sore throat and other symptoms that suggest strep throat.
+There is a higher suspicion of strep in children with sore throats and when you have been in close contact with someone who has been diagnosed with strep throat.
+You or your child should see a healthcare provider and get tested when you have signs and symptoms such as: